grantwparks/rebol-quickbase-api/README.md

 Spending a few months working with Quickbase APIs led me to write one in Rebol.
 I began to write it just like ALL the other APIs -- simply copying the functions available through Quickbase's HTTP API.
 Then, while I was looking at RebDB, I got the idea to do something more SQL-like.

-rebol-quickbase-api provides several functions you can use to interact with Quickbase in a much more convenient way than Quickbase.
+rebol-quickbase-api provides several functions you can use to interact with Quickbase in a much more convenient way than the native API.

 qb-connect - authenticate to your Quickbase application qb-describe - get metadata about the application or a table